Do you know how to be happy at work? Being happier at work is not a “nice to have,” it is a “need to have.” When you are happier:

 - Start meetings or calls by reminding yourself and your team of your “why.”
 For example, here at the Science of People, our mission is helping people level up their life, job and success with incredible social skills.
 Sometimes when I am bogged down in emails or writing articles, I forget about all the amazing readers such as yourself who enjoy reading our content.
 So, I keep a folder of my favorite supportive emails and I often paste them into the tops of documents when I’m writing on a particularly tough topic.
 This keeps me grounded in helping you have a bigger impact in your life.

 - What grounds you?
 Keep this front and center in your work tasks, projects and docs.

 #4.
 The Work Itself: 74%

 Action Step: Make a work nest.
-Make sure you like your work space.
+Make sure you like your work space–this can help you like your work more as well.
 Put up photos or artwork.
 Bring in flowers.
 Ask for a nicer chair.
 Upgrade your screen or mouse.
 Bring in your favorite snacks.
-Even if you aren’t doing work you love, at least you will be in a space you love.
+Even if you aren’t doing work you love, at least you will be in a space you like.